 With over 50 course-based societies, this award goes to the society who has most successfully managed to integrate academic study with social events and activities enabling members to have a well-rounded experience creating a space outside of the lecture theatre to discuss topics, share ideas and have fun.

 New societies are ratified regularly.
 To be eligible for this award you need to have been ratified this academic year.
 The best would have actively recruited members and delivered a whole new range of activities for students.
 The winner of this award will be one to watch in future years.

 Angel of the North – Best Fundraising Event

-Societies are fundraising champions!
-They are constantly coming up with ever-more creative and exciting ways to raise money for great causes.
-The best fundraising event may have raised thousands of pounds for a chosen charity, brought students and the wider community together or purely offered a fun and enjoyable evening for members.
+Societies are fundraising champions, coming up with ever-more creative and exciting ways to raise money for great causes.
+The best fundraising event may have raised thousands of pounds for a chosen charity or brought students and the wider community together or purely offered a fun and enjoyable evening for members.

 Best Performance Event

 Showcases, spectacles and surprises – any event hosted in front of an audience could be in the running for Best Performance Event of the year.

 Best Society Campaign

 Societies work tirelessly to raise awareness around topical issues and get the student voice heard.
 The best society led campaign/conference would have had a huge impact on students and/or the wider community.